General Info:

 I like peace and quiet.
 I love exploring food; I love enjoying food.

-Also, I like making meaning and sense of things.
-I love working on things I’m passionate about so much so that being separated from that feels like I am failing God.
 I spend a lot of time thinking (even though it often feels quite clueless/useless/ocean-mopping) about poverty-related suffering and what alleviation from it means/could look like.
-I enjoy feeling feelings and participating in this wonderful gift of life.
+I enjoy feeling feelings, defining the world for myself, and participating in this wonderful gift of life.

 Unless otherwise stated, all images and writing on this website were made by Immaculata Abba.